-For robustness, in untabulated robustness models using proprietary information on a large fishing firm's detailed production inputs (e.g., labor, time of usage of each ship on the sea, materials) I replicated the estimation of Table 4, finding no impact of quota allocations on a more refined measure of total factor productivity.
-To illustrate, Figure 5 plots productivity residuals employed in the main models as well as alternative definitions of productivity in the case of the large firm.
-The pattern of insignificant improvements after the quota regime appears robust across measures.
+For robustness, in untabulated models using data on a large fishing firm's detailed production inputs (e.g., labor, time of usage of each ship, materials) I replicated the estimation of Table 4, finding no impact of quota allocations on more refined measures of total factor productivity.
+Figure 5 shows this using the productivity definition employed in the models of the paper as well as the alternative definitions of productivity.
+Thus, the pattern of insignificant improvements after the quota regime appears to be robust across measures.